True Luv': Album history

 In the summer of 1979, Luv' and its producers and songwriters (Hans van Hemert and Piet Souer) planned to leave Philips Records/Phonogram Records (the record company which had released the group's records for two years).
 José Hoebee, Patty Brard, Marga Scheide and their team signed a 750.000 Dutch guilder contract with CNR/Carrere Records.
 With this new deal considered by the newspaper De Telegraaf as "the show business transfer of the year", Luv's challenge was to prove that after one year and a half of mainstream success, the trio could still score hit records in the music charts.

 The first album of the ladies released by CNR/Carrere was entitled True Luv.
 It was recorded at the famous Wisseloord Studios by the same team as the two previous albums, With Luv' (1978) and Lots of Luv' (1979).
 This opus is a mixture of Pop music, Disco, Latin American music sounds and Schlager, while its final track, "Let There Be Love" had a romantic sound and video that made the slow song distinctly similar to ABBA's "I Have a Dream".

 Three songs taken from this LP were issued as singles.
 "Ooh, Yes I Do" and "Ann-Maria" were instant hits in the Benelux and Denmark, and reached the Top 50 in Germany and France.
 In order to reach the Latin American market, Spanish versions of these tracks were recorded and became successful in Mexico.
-The final track: "Let There Be Love" was also released on single, supported with a video, in 1979.